 Emergency Dental Implants Explained

-Emergency dental implants, otherwise known as 'immediate loading', are an important part of modern implant dentistry.
-Essentially, it means you can teeth on your dental implants within 24-48 hours of having them placed.
+Emergency dental implants essentially means you can teeth on your dental implants within 24-48 hours of having them placed.
 However, almost everyone wants their new teeth right away and depending on the patient, isn't always recommended.
 But sometimes, it can be the best thing to do.
 Again, this depends on the patient and it is highly recommended that you discuss with your dentist both the risks and benefits of the procedure.

 Immediate teeth work best when dealing with a full jaw of teeth at the time.
 It also tends to enjoy a higher success rate in the lower jaw as opposed the upper jaw, as the bone density is far greater here.
 Where possible and when the dental implants are in place, we can make temporary teeth or a whole set of teeth thanks to our onsite dental lab.
 It's possible to walk out of Seapoint with teeth and no gaps.
 The temporary teeth will look, feel and work as closely as possible to your normal teeth.